SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 # changes in sounds

-»⟮A change in sound⟯« (my term) is a phonic change of e?ic units.
+»⟮A change in sound⟯« (my term) is a ⟮＿phonic＿⟯ ⟮c_;＿change of e?ic units＿⟯.

 ## types